egogg/emacs-setups/lisp/setup lisp development environment with slime and sbcl.md

 Follow the instructions in the manual.

-`Ctrl-x Ctrl-f ~/.emacs` to open emacs configuration file, the installation codes for SLIME may looks like this
+`Ctrl-x Ctrl-f ~/.emacs` to open emacs configuration file, the installation codes for SLIME may look like this:

 	(setq inferior-lisp-program "d:/lisp/sbcl/sbcl.exe") ; Lisp system
 	(add-to-list 'load-path "d:/lisp/slime/")  ; SLIME directory